akshathamk/pytest-requests-framework/README.md

 * Add files not to be stored remotely in .gitignore
 * Makefile can give us a handy command to run multiple commands in an order , also helping read values from command line - TO BE ADDED
 * src>utils>rest_client acts as a wrapper on requests library of Python
+* allure reporting has been integrated and the commnads required to generate and store reports are mentioned here
+* We can also add custom logging for allure reports and same is also covered

 ## Steps followed to create this framework from scratch[self-notes]: